List of monsters in Marvel Comics: Galactus

-Gargantua

 Gargantus

+There are two types of monsters called Gargantus:

+Gargantus (aquatic monster version)

-Gargantus is a giant blue aquatic humanoid monster that appeared in Strange Tales #80 and #85.
-A different Gargantus (Alien robot) is an enemy of Iron Man.
+The first Gargantus is a giant blue aquatic humanoid monster that appeared in Strange Tales #80 and 85.

+Gargantus (alien robot version)

+A different Gargantus is an alien robot who is an enemy of Iron Man.
 He appeared in Tales of Suspense #40.
-A nightmare version of the alien robot Gargantus created by Count Nefaria (as Dream Master) appears in the Marvel Superheroes show (1966) in the Iron Man segment (Dream Master episode).
+A nightmare version of the alien robot Gargantus created by Count Nefaria (as the Dream Master) appears in The Marvel Superheroes Show (1966) in the Iron Man segment ("Dream Master" episode).